Vardan2009/VardScript/README.md

 #### `halt()`
 - halts program
 #### `include(libfilename)`
-- includes a library from 'libraries' folder
+- includes a library from 'libraries' folder (without .vard extension)
 ```
-:example with stdlib
+:example with math library
-include("std.vard");
+include("math");
 ```

 *semicolons are supported, but not required*